Potentilla rupestris (DRYMOCALLIS) - ROCK CINQUEFOIL

 USDA Zones: 3 to 7/8

-Culture: full sun, half-sun, average soil that drain well, to gravel, rocky or sandy soils (drained soils).
+Culture: full sun, half-sun, average soil that is well drained to gravel, rocky or sandy soils (drained soils).
 Very drought tolerant.

 Moisture Needs: dry, medium-dry, medium